 Skip to Content

-When considering the purchase of a motorhome, it’s important to consider the extraneous costs as well as the cost of the rig itself.
-In addition to things like maintenance, registration, and gas, you’ll also need to factor in motorhome insurance cost into your budget.
+When considering the purchase of a motorhome (whether it’s a Class A, B, or C), it’s important to include the extra costs as well as the price of the RV itself.
+In addition to things like maintenance, registration, and fuel, you’ll also need to factor in motorhome insurance costs into your budget.

 The fact that a motorhome is part vehicle and part house suggests that it could be quite costly to insure a home-on-wheels.
-After all, we’re driving a kitchen, living room, and even a plumbing system down the road.
-Moreover, many of us carry most of our personal possessions in our motorhome, especially full-timers like us.
+After all, you’re driving a kitchen, living room, and even a plumbing system down the road.
+Moreover, many of us carry a l0t of our personal possessions in our motorhome, especially full-timers like we were for more than 20 years.

-Just as motorhome and car usage differ, motorhome and car insurance differ, too.
+Just as the way you use them differs, motorhome and car insurance differ, too.
 While auto and motorhome insurance policies typically cover property, liability, and medical coverage, motorhome insurance is based on how and when you use the RV, and you’ll be asked questions about your intended usage when you apply for coverage.

 While in storage motorhome insurance cost can be suspended.